mkrump/blog/content/posts/2020-07-13-netlify-go-functions.md

 If we startup the dev server with `npm install && npm start` we’ll see a link for a "Protected Page".
 However, if we try to visit the "Protected Page" we'll see a message “Must be logged in to access this route".
 And when we try to login we’ll see the following message: "Looks like you’re running a local server.
 Please let us know the URL of your Netlify site."

-Before we can login in either local dev or on the live site, we’ll need to enable Identity for our site.
+Before we can login in to either local dev or the live site, we’ll need to enable Identity for our site.
 To do this run `netlify open` (or open up the Netlify UI) then click the "Identity" tab followed by "Enable Identity".
 Now that we have our identity service enabled, head back to the "Overview" tab and copy the full url of our site and paste it into the dialog that we were seeing on local dev.

 Now that our identity service is setup, we should be able to sign up and login to our site and once logged in we'll now be able to visit the "Protected Page".

 ## Deploying the Go Function
-Our Go function will have automatically been deployed with our initial site deploy and we should be able to see it when we visit the "Fuctions" tab in the Netlify UI.
+Our Go function will have automatically been deployed with our initial site deploy and we should be able to see it when we visit the "Functions" tab in the Netlify UI.

 Netlify assumes our functions are contained in a top-level `functions` directory; however, this can be overridden via the UI or in the `netlify.toml` file.
 For each deploy, the designated directory will be referenced, and each supported code file will be zipped and deployed as a Lambda function on AWS.